 Beta-blockers are drugs that can slow your heart rate and keep it from overworking.
 They also can stop your heart from responding to stress hormones, such as adrenaline.
 Over time, beta-blockers may help your heart pump better.

-When you start taking beta-blockers, your heart-failure symptoms may become slightly worse for about two to three weeks, as your heart adjusts to the medication.
-You may feel more tired or dizzy.
+When you start taking beta-blockers, your symptoms may become slightly worse for about two to three weeks as your heart adjusts to them.
+You might feel more tired or dizzy.
 That’s normal.
-However, you will need to check your blood pressure and heart rate to make sure they don’t drop too low.
+However, you’ll need to check your blood pressure and heart rate to make sure they don’t drop too low.

-Taking beta-blockers as directed is essential.
+It’s critical to take beta-blockers as directed.
 Even if you think they aren’t working or aren’t making you feel better, they’re helping prevent your heart disease from getting worse.

 It’s especially important to continue beta-blockers if you’ve been taking them long-term.
 Studies show that abruptly stopping them can cause chest pain and increase your risk of sudden cardiac death.

-So, don’t stop taking your beta-blockers unless your physician says so – even if they are causing any of these common side effects:
+So, don’t stop taking your beta-blockers unless you discuss it with your physician – even if they’re causing side effects such as:

-If any of these side effects persist or are severe, talk to your doctor about how to control them.
+If any of these side effects are severe or don’t go away, talk to your doctor about how to control them.
 Sometimes your doctor can:

-“The top reason patients stop using beta-blockers is admission to the hospital – for various conditions, not just heart failure,” says W.H.
-Wilson Tang, MD, a cardiologist at the Kaufman Center for Heart Failure at the Cleveland Clinic and Director of its Center for Clinical Genomics.
+“The top reason patients stop using beta-blockers is admission to the hospital – for various conditions, not just heart failure,” Dr. Tang says.
 “However, most people should not stop, even if they are hospitalized, unless the doctors decided that it is more harm than good.”

 Research shows that patients fare better when they continue taking beta-blockers while in the hospital, even with acute heart failure.